Article 15 Counseling/Non-Judicial Punishment

-- The proceeding ends and there are no consequences imposed as a result of the action.
+- The proceeding ends and there is no punishment imposed as a result of the action.

 - Punishment as officer deems appropriate.

-- If no punishment assigned, it is as if the NJP never took place and jeopardy like protections kick in.
-You cannot be punished for the exact same facts a second time which is a windfall for you.
+- If no punishment assigned, it is as if the NJP never took place and double jeopardy-like protections kick in.
+You cannot be punished for the exact same facts a second time, which is a windfall for you.

 - A probationary-type period may be given, so that if you stay out of trouble, your sentence would be dismissed.

-An experienced military attorney can be instrumental in achieving these results.
+Experienced military defense counsel can be instrumental in achieving these results.